billymfl/emailer/README.md

 npm install
 ```

-Before starting, view the env.example file for the required env vars that need to be setup, and create an .env file.
+Before starting the app, view the env.example file for the required env vars that need to be setup, and create an .env file.

 ```bash
 cp env.example .env